-Lela Clawson-Miller is a solo and collaborative pianist, singer, harmonium player and yoga instructor.
+Lela Clawson-Miller (she/her/hers) is a solo and collaborative pianist, singer, harmonium player and yoga instructor.
 She combines her love of the expressive arts, human development and mindfulness/movement modalities, inspiring students of all ages to be themselves, trust the creative process and develop a regular music/mindfulness practice.

 Lela has taught piano lessons for over 10 years in private studios as well as music schools across the country.
 She graduated with a degree in music from the University of Northern Colorado.
 She currently attends Lesley University, pursuing a Masters of Education with a focus in community and healing through the integrated arts.
 She continues to grow musically through her own songwriting/poetry pursuits, collaborative work in the Boston area and sound healing events.